Celebrate Independence Day in Baja LasVegastan!

 Yet more into the celebration:

-- The quality of your prize will be in proportion to its alignment with the theme of this year's party.
+• The quality of your prize will be in proportion to its alignment with the theme of the party.

 Even more into the celebration: